Dimitris-Tzilopoylos/easy-postgresql/Readme.md

   };

   relations = {
-    role: new Relation({
+    users: new Relation({
       from_table: "roles",
       from_column: "id",
       to_table: "users",
       to_column: "role_id",
+      alias: "users",
-      alias: "array", // object or array
+      type: "array", // object or array
     }),
   };
 }